Bubble sort: Rabbits and turtles

 The distance and direction that elements must move during the sort determine bubble sort's performance because elements move in different directions at different speeds.
 An element that must move toward the end of the list can move quickly because it can take part in successive swaps.
 For example, the largest element in the list will win every swap, so it moves to its sorted position on the first pass even if it starts near the beginning.
 On the other hand, an element that must move toward the beginning of the list cannot move faster than one step per pass, so elements move toward the beginning very slowly.
 If the smallest element is at the end of the list, it will take $n -1$ passes to move it to the beginning.
 This has led to these types of elements being named rabbits and turtles, respectively, after the characters in Aesop's fable of The Tortoise and the Hare.

-Various efforts have been made to eliminate turtles to improve upon the speed of bubble sort.
+Various efforts have been made to eliminate turtles to improve the speed of bubble sort.
 Cocktail sort is a bi-directional bubble sort that goes from beginning to end, and then reverses itself, going end to beginning.
 It can move turtles fairly well, but it retains $O(n^2)$ worst-case complexity.
 Comb sort compares elements separated by large gaps, and can move turtles extremely quickly before proceeding to smaller and smaller gaps to smooth out the list.
 Its average speed is comparable to faster algorithms like quicksort.

 Step-by-step example

 Take an array of numbers "5 1 4 2 8", and sort the array from lowest number to greatest number using bubble sort.
 In each step, elements written in bold are being compared.
-Three passes will be required;
+Three passes will be required: